esperanca/personal_website/src/posts/weeknotes-041.md

 I usually change because I outgrow my position or a better opportunity appears.

 But I have also changed jobs because of the catastrophic stage of the tech industry.
 Designers are like the canary in the gold mine.
 One doesn't need to think a lot about looking for reasons for changing jobs these days.
-Thriving in this industry as a designer, researcher or content person isn't as easy.
+Thriving in this industry as a designer, researcher or content person isn't easy.

-Reflecting on my colleague's inquiry, I've been thinking about why we have, as a society, the expectations of an office-based 9-5, join-get-promoted-retire, solid 5-year plans and stable careers in the same company in the world we live in.
+Reflecting on my colleague's inquiry, I've been thinking about why we have, as a society, haven't changed our expectations about stability.
+An office-based 9-5, join-get-promoted-retire, solid 5-year plans and stable careers in the same company aren't the norm anymore.
+We have to adapt to survive.

 This doesn't need to be seen as a bad thing.
 I am extremely happy with what I do and how I have been doing it.
 Moving from some places on my rhythm means I feel my work there is done, or I could foresee the conditions changing for the worse.
 Life, layoffs, unstable CEOs, reorganizations.
 Sh*t happens.